dfinity/portal/docs/developer-docs/setup/quickstart.md

 ## Start the local replica

-To start a local instance of the IC replica, use the command:
+To start a local instance of local replica, use the command:

 ```
 dfx start --background